-In 2020/21 PALS dealt with 156 enquiries, a decrease of 27 on the previous year.
+In 2021/22 PALS dealt with 164 enquiries, compared to 156 in the previous year.
 This total also includes queries received by PALS that were unrelated to our services and where signposting to other organisations was appropriate.

 Staff Experience

 We are committed to ensuring that our staff feel valued and are able to give and receive feedback through a number of mechanisms.